dimview/magnetophon/README.md

 ```
 $ nohup [[[hours] rms] decay] >magnetophone.log 2>&1 &
 ```
-hours is average number of hours between notifications, default 168 (one week).
+hours is return period, or average number of hours between notifications, default 168 (one week).

 rms is RMS threshold, default 1000.
-Audio samples are 16 bit signed integers.
+Audio samples are 16 bit signed integers, so maximum possible RMS is 23165.

-decay is time constant used in exponential decay, default 600.
+decay is time constant (in seconds) used in exponential smooting, default 600.

 ## Notification Algorithm

-magnetophon maintains running estimate of duty cycle using exponential smoothing.
-Smoothing factor is by default set to 1/600 s<sup>-1</sup>, so it takes approximately half an hour of uninterrupted audio to bring duty cycle estimate from 0 to 0.95.
-If average transmission lengths are much longer or much shorter, time constant (reciprocal of smoothing factor) can be specified in command line.

-Duty cycle estimate is updated once per second.
-To establish historical baseline, mean and standard deviation of duty cycle estimate are stored in hourly buckets, separately for weekdays and weekends (local time).
-This data is persisted in file magnetophon.stats in current folder so that it survives magnetophon restart.
-Duty cycle measurements are taken at the end of each recording.
+magnetophon maintains running estimate of file frequency (number of files generated per hour) using exponential smoothing.
+To establish historical baseline, mean and standard deviation of previously observed file frequency are stored in hourly buckets, separately for weekdays and weekends (local time).

-magnetophon estimates expected mean and standard deviation of duty cycle by interpolating hourly historical baseline.
-If duty cycle estimate is above the threshold, a notification is triggered.
-Future notifications are suppressed until duty cycle estimate falls below expected mean plus one expected standard deviation.
-Threshold is determined by number of hours between notifications, estimated expected mean and standard deviation of duty cycle, and observed frequency of recordings since magnetophon start.
+magnetophon estimates expected file frequency by interpolating hourly historical baseline.
+If file frequency is above the threshold, a notification is triggered.
+Future notifications are suppressed until file frequency estimate falls below expected mean plus one expected standard deviation.
+Threshold is determined by return period (desired average number of hours between notifications) as well as estimated mean and standard deviation of file frequency.

 If no data is available for either end of interpolation interval, overall mean and standard deviation are used instead, except during first hour when notifications are